Michela Murgia: Literary career

 Michela Murgia's first work, Il mondo deve sapere, was published in 2006.
-First imagined and created as a blog,this was a satire on the telemarketing call centre of an important multinational, Kirby Company, highlighting the economic exploitation and psychological manipulation of its workers.
+First imagined and created as a blog, this was a satire on the telemarketing call centre of an important multinational, Kirby Company, highlighting the economic exploitation and psychological manipulation of its workers.
 The book was dramatised for the stage by David Emmer and starred Teresa Saponangelo.
-It was also filmed by Paolo Virzì, and released in 2008 as Your Whole Life Ahead of You, with Isabella Ragonese, Sabrina Ferilli, Elio Germano, Valerio Mastandrea e Massimo Ghini.
+It was also filmed by Paolo Virzì, and released in 2008 as Your Whole Life Ahead of You, with Isabella Ragonese, Sabrina Ferilli, Elio Germano, Valerio Mastandrea and Massimo Ghini.

 By 2004 Murgia was already among the 42 writers reunited by Giulio Angioni in Cartas de logu: scrittori sardi allo specchio (Cartas de logu: Sardinian writers at the mirror).
 In 2008 she published Viaggio in Sardegna (Trip to Sardinia) for Einaudi, a literary guide to the lesser-known locations of the island.
 In 2009 she published for Einaudi the novel Accabadora, a story which unites the themes of euthanasia and adoption in 1950s Sardinia.
 The novel was published in a German translation in 2010 for Wagenbach and gained several awards including the Dessì prizein 2009, the Mondello International Literary Prize and the Molinello Award for First Fiction.
 Accabadora was also published as an audiobook, narrated by Murgia, for Emons Audiolibri.

 In 2011 Maurizio Zanolla, a free climber, dedicated a climbing path he opened together with Bruno Fonnesu to Accabadora in Gutturu Cardaxius.
 In 2011 she also published, for Einaudi, Ave Mary.
 E la chiesa inventò la donna (hail mary: and the church invented the woman).
 From this book, Punkreas got their inspiration for the lyrics of Santa Madonna, written for Fedez and part of the Mr. Brainwash album 2013.
 In 2008, Murgia wrote a travel book on her native Sardinia.